 - When full, the flask should be decontaminated again by the addition of enough bleach to create a 10% dilution (e.g., 50 ml of bleach in a 500 ml flask) and allowed to sit for 24 hours before being taken to the autoclave room.

-- A HEPA filter can be located in line between the second (overflow) flask and the vacuum inlet to protect the system or pump.
+- A HEPA filter should be located in line between the second (overflow) flask and the vacuum inlet to protect the system or pump.

 - The trap system must be set in a secondary containment tray to contain potential spills or overflow.